rakhirawat1/Warehouse-System/SETUP.md

-# Setup manual
+# Setup Manual

 How to run the Warehouse Management System locally on **Windows, macOS or Linux**.
-Follow it top to bottom.

-Steps 1–9 describe **standard local development**: Next.js runs on your computer with pnpm, and only the database runs in Docker.
-To run everything in Docker instead, see the [Full Docker option](#full-docker-option) after step 9.

 > This manual is for running the project **locally**.
-The live deployment uses
+The live deployment
-> Vercel and a Neon PostgreSQL database, which is completely separate from the
+> uses Vercel and a Neon PostgreSQL database, which is completely separate
-> local database you create here.
-Never put production credentials in your
+> from the local database you create here.
+Never put production credentials
-> local `.env`.
+> in your local `.env`.

+---

+## Recommended Setup Path

+This is the fastest way to get the project running.
+Next.js runs directly on your computer; only PostgreSQL runs in Docker.

+1. Install **Node.js**, **pnpm** and **Docker** (see [What you need](#1-what-you-need)).
+2. Open the project folder in a terminal and run `pnpm install`.
+3. Create `.env` from `.env.example` and fill it in.
+4. Start PostgreSQL: `docker compose up -d db`
+5. Create the tables: `pnpm db:migrate`
+6. Create the first admin account: `pnpm create-admin`
+7. Start the app: `pnpm dev`
+8. Open **http://localhost:3001** and sign in.

+The detailed steps below (1–8) walk through exactly this, with explanations and troubleshooting.
+If you'd rather run everything — app included — inside Docker, skip to [Full Docker option](#full-docker-option) instead.

 ---